kyma-project/kyma/docs/05-technical-reference/00-custom-resources/evnt-01-subscription.md

 type: Custom Resource
 ---

-The `subscriptions.eventing.kyma-project.io` custom resource definition (CRD) is a detailed description of the kind of data and the format used to subscribe to events.
+The `subscriptions.eventing.kyma-project.io` CustomResourceDefinition (CRD) is a detailed description of the kind of data and the format used to subscribe to events.
 To get the up-to-date CRD and show the output in the YAML format, run this command:

 `kubectl get crd subscriptions.eventing.kyma-project.io -o yaml`